Amine-Belgacem/ncstudio-unlock-rse/README.md

 # Ncstudio-unlock-rse

-NcStudio 7.0 for NK300 CNC Machine crack.
-This will totally unlock NcStudio resulting in a fully functional software without any expiration limit.
+**My reverse-engineering research and license/expiration mechanism analysis of NcStudio 7.0 for the NK300 CNC router machine.**

+This project documents the investigation of the licensing, registration, integrity, timing, and expiration mechanisms implemented in NcStudio and its supporting components.

+The analysis began with the user-mode application `NKStudio.exe` and its surrounding environment, then progressed through executable analysis, API tracing, registry and file monitoring, anti-debugging and integrity mechanisms, registration and serial-key validation, and time-based expiration checks.

+The investigation eventually extended into kernel mode, where the communication between NcStudio and the NK300 CNC router machine's driver was traced and analyzed.
+The relevant IOCTL communication was identified, the responsible driver was located as `Wh300a.sys`, and its internal routines were disassembled and investigated.
+The expiration mechanism was ultimately located inside the driver, modified, and successfully tested on the target environment.

 ## Walkthrough

 Reversing process walkthrough:

-	- Explored machine's OS capabilities and permissions
+- Explored the NK300 CNC router machine's OS capabilities and permissions
-	- Explored installed machine's hardware
+- Explored the installed machine's hardware and software environment
-	- Changed system time
+- Changed the system time
-	- Blocked application's time
+- Blocked the application's access to time
-	- Launched "NKStudio.exe" with custom date
+- Launched `NKStudio.exe` with a custom date
-	- Searched for serial key related information in application files and registery
+- Searched for serial-key-related information in application files and the registry
-	- Searched for date structures related informations in registery and in application files
+- Searched for date-related structures and information in the registry and application files
-	- Monitored registery changes while executing "NKStudio.exe"
+- Monitored registry changes while executing `NKStudio.exe`
-	- Monitored file changes in application directory
+- Monitored file changes in the application directory
-	- Tried understanding timing system used with provoking system shutdown
+- Investigated the timing system by provoking system shutdowns
-	- Tried resetting windows to a previously created restore point
+- Tried resetting Windows to a previously created restore point
 - Tried virtualizing the software execution
 - Backed up disk partitions
-	- Fully exported the software and it's drivers
+- Fully exported the software and its drivers
-	- Simulated the machine's environment on VMware and installed the software
+- Simulated the NK300 CNC router machine's environment on VMware and installed the software
 - Tried installing Windows XP SP2 on the machine
-	- Tried booting using Windows XP Live CD and Minimized XP versions i.e BartPE
+- Tried booting using a Windows XP Live CD and minimized XP versions such as BartPE
 - Tried rebuilding Windows XP SP2 Embedded from disk backups
-	- Tried to debug on the machine
+- Tried debugging on the machine
-	- Disassembled "NKStudio.exe" and studied it's loaded libraries on VMware
+- Disassembled `NKStudio.exe` and studied its loaded libraries on VMware
 - Studied imported and exported API calls per library
-	- Followed program execution process
+- Followed the program's execution process
-	- Tried to discover security measures applied to the software
+- Investigated the security mechanisms applied to the software
-	- Discovered the use of security cookie
+- Discovered the use of a security cookie
 - Removed digital signatures
-	- Bypassed isDebuggerPresent Anti debugging system
+- Bypassed `IsDebuggerPresent` anti-debugging
-	- Applied test modification to the executable file
+- Applied test modifications to the executable
-	- Searched for dll/exe files integrity check routines
+- Searched for DLL/EXE integrity-check routines
 - Bypassed integrity checks
-	- Searched for expiration check routines
+- Searched for expiration-check routines
-	- Tried alternating expiration check routines
+- Tested modifications to expiration-check routines
-	- Studied remaining time calculation system
+- Studied the remaining-time calculation system
-	- Blocked GetTickCount and time related API Calls
+- Blocked `GetTickCount` and other time-related API calls
-	- Removed expiration check routine calls from program startup
+- Removed expiration-check routine calls from program startup
-	- Bypassed register dialog
+- Bypassed the registration dialog
-	- Searched for serial key generation algorithm and analyzed it
+- Searched for the serial-key generation algorithm and analyzed it
 - Generated valid serial keys
-	- Tried to understand the cause of the inability to register the adapter
+- Investigated the cause of the inability to register the adapter
-	- Hooked deviceIOControl API call
+- Hooked the `DeviceIoControl` API call
-	- Discovered the use of drivers for serial key validation
+- Discovered the use of drivers for serial-key validation
-	- Searched for the handle responsible of IOControle code transmission
+- Searched for the handle responsible for transmitting IOCTL codes
-	- Dumped responsible file structure
+- Dumped and analyzed the responsible file structure
-	- Looked for the device responsible of the communication
+- Identified the device responsible for the communication
-	- Changed to kernel mode debugging
+- Switched to kernel-mode debugging
-	- Stepped the kernel and analyzed the driver load process
+- Stepped through the kernel and analyzed the driver-loading process
-	- Analyzed the file structure
+- Analyzed the relevant file structures
-	- Looked for the attached device
+- Located the attached device
-	- Dumped the attached device structure and analyzed the driver object structure
+- Dumped and analyzed the attached device structure and driver object structure
-	- Discovered that "Wh300a.sys" is the driver responsible of analyzing IOControle codes
+- Identified `Wh300a.sys` as the driver responsible for processing the relevant IOCTL codes
-	- Disassembled the driver file and studied its routines and API calls
+- Disassembled `Wh300a.sys` and studied its routines and API calls
-	- Found expiration check routine
+- Located the expiration-check routine inside the driver
-	- Patched expire check routine
+- Patched the expiration-check routine
-	- Injected the new "Wh300a.sys" driver file to the machine
+- Injected the modified `Wh300a.sys` driver into the NK300 CNC router machine
-	- Recalculated PE Checksum of the new driver file
+- Recalculated the PE checksum of the modified driver
-	- Re injected the driver file
+- Re-injected the driver file
-	- Tested and Working.
+- Tested the modified installation successfully

+## Conclusion

+What initially appeared to be an application-level expiration mechanism turned out to involve multiple layers of protection and validation.

+The investigation progressed from `NKStudio.exe` and its timing and registration mechanisms to API-level tracing, integrity checks, IOCTL communication, device analysis, and finally kernel-mode debugging of the driver used by the NK300 CNC router machine.

+The expiration mechanism was ultimately located inside `Wh300a.sys`.
+After identifying and modifying the relevant expiration-check routine, the modified driver was deployed and tested on the target environment.

+The final result was a functioning NcStudio 7.0 installation without the original expiration restriction.

+This repository documents the complete reversing process, from the initial application and environment investigation through user-mode analysis, kernel-mode debugging, driver analysis, modification, and final verification.